ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/confidence.svg"-->

-But it will allow us, to quickly iterate, on rules with confidence, which was something that we couldn't do before.
+But it is something simple, that will allow us, to quickly iterate, on rules with confidence, which was something that we couldn't do before.

 ------
 <!-- .slide: data-background-image="images/notice_mark.svg"-->